UnsubCentral

 Responding to Data Subject Access Requests

 Before completing a data subject access request, your company must register the request, and then log the request into a record tracking system that can verify the user.
 Keeping paperwork of the submissions will help build your accountability and authenticate the user as someone on your data lists so you can save time before you go into working on their DSAR fulfillment.
+Implementing strong data governance is essential for organizing and managing personal data, ensuring that all data collected is properly inventoried and accessible for DSAR compliance.

 1